-Use reset_defaults () to undo your changes.
+Use reset_defaults() to undo your changes.

 - processors (list) List of processors. - wrapper_class (type) Class to use for wrapping loggers instead of structlog.BoundLogger.

-See Python Standard Library, Twisted, and Custom Wrappers.

-- context_class Class to be used for internal dictionary. - logger_factory (callable) - - cache_logger_on_first_use (bool) wrap_logger doesn't return an actual wrapped logger but a proxy that assembles one when it's first used.
+See Python Standard Library, Twisted, and Custom Wrappers. - context_class (type) Class to be used for internal context keeping. - logger_factory (callable) Factory to be called to create a new logger that shall be wrapped. - cache_logger_on_first_use (bool) wrap_logger doesn't return an actual wrapped logger but a proxy that assembles one when it's first used.
 If this option is set to True, this assembled logger is cached.
 See Performance.

-New in version 0.3.0.
+New in version 0.3.0: cache_logger_on_first_use